 Yes, you just read that.

-How about a bowl of spicy kimchi fried noodles?
+So what do you think about a bowl of spicy kimchi fried noodles then?

 Note: I used gochujang or Korean hot pepper paste to add an extra spicy touch to these noodles.
 If you can’t find those, just go for chili sauce.

-Do you love quick and delicious noodle recipes?
+Do you love quick and delicious noodle recipes like my kimchi fried noodles?

-Then also check out my Chinese egg noodles with oyster sauce and crunchy vegetables!
+Then you should also check out my Chinese egg noodles with oyster sauce and crunchy vegetables!
 Or how about my simple soy sauce noodles then?

 Do you love kimchi?
 Then you will absolutely adore these spicy kimchi fried noodles...
 Great for lunch or a sneaky snack!